jitsedesmet/thesis/solution/storage-guidance-ontology/index.md

 We can use most parts of [shape trees](https://jitsedesmet.github.io/shape-trees-spec/).

-### Retention Policy
+### OPTIONAL Retention Policy
 A user can define [LDES](https://semiceu.github.io/LinkedDataEventStreams/#retention) inspired retention policy and warn writers of event streams, for example, that they should regularly aggregate their stream data.
 This could work just like a garbage collector.
 Based on a certain time attribute, a garbage collector cleans event streaming data.

 ## Adding new components